 Community and Environmental Health faculty have had extensive federal funding to conduct research in community based partic research approach to reduce reproductive health and respiratory diseases practice.

-Our Dental Hygiene program boasts the first and only Dental Hygiene Research Center in the country and faculty have recently published at least 5 major dental hygiene textbooks.
-The Research Center has been particularly successful in the development of collaborative clinical studies evaluating the effectiveness of different dental technologies.
 A major technological development was the design of the ODU 11/12 Explorer dental instrument, a popular dental probe representing a highly successful collaboration between Dental Hygiene faculty and industry.